 “I was born 24 days before United won the 1968 European Cup and I dreamed of becoming a footballer, but when that ambition didn’t materialise I focused my attention on photography.

-I’ve always been a huge United fan and my grandfather told me George Best was the best player he’d ever seen, and I remember having the 1973 strip with the number seven sewn on the back.
+I’ve always been a huge United fan and my grandfather told me George Best was the best player he’d ever seen, and I remember having the 1973 kit with the number seven sewn on the back.
 George will always be the ultimate United player for me because he had grace, skill, flare and magic.
 Anyone who wears the no.7 now is expected to have those qualities – that’s the legacy he’s left behind.

 Ever since George passed away in 2005 I had kept thinking about creating an image in his memory, but I wasn’t clear on what I wanted to portray until 2009.
 I scouted many areas that could resemble a derelict part of Belfast and opted for the Upper Town area of Gibraltar.
 There I took a photograph of a wall, which I digitally combined with an image of George dribbling with the ball.